 (It’s EASY, really!!)

 My first foray into Surge milkers came by chance, when Jay and I attended Whatcom County’s yearly farm auction.
 I had my eye on some milk cans and old bottles and crates, looking to set up my own equipment/dairy.
 As we were looking around, Jay introduced me to a neighbor and we explained to him why we were at the auction.
 He said, “I’ve got some old buckets and things, haven’t been used in 14 years, but if you think they’d be helpful I’ll bring them over to your farm.”
-So, me not knowing anything, I said, “Sure, that’s very nice of you.”
+Not knowing what he really meant, I said, “Sure, that’s very nice of you.”

-First, you must purchase a “rebuild kit” which costs $10-12 and includes:
+First, you should purchase a “rebuild kit” which costs $10-12 and includes:

 - 2 leather strips